Dik17/DIKSHA_RANI_102016116_ASSIGNMENT5/readme.md

 # Steps required
 ## Step 1: Data Preparation

-Download the iris dataset from the UCI Machine Learning Repository.
+Download the wine dataset from the UCI Machine Learning Repository.

 Load the dataset into your Python environment using a library like pandas.